privapps/notebook-docker-nginx-fpm-alpine-privatebin/README.md

 ### Docker Images
 ```
-docker run --memory=6m --rm -p 18080:8000 ghcr.io/privapps/notebook:dev
+docker run --memory=6m --rm -p 18080:8000 ghcr.io/privapps/notebook:v0.0.1
 ```

 To see detail information about go executable command, see branch [go](./go/)

 Binaries can be found at tags area.
 And you might use different configuration.
-See [php/config.json](php/config.json)
+See [php/config.json](php/config.json) and [config.json](config.json)

 ## Docker Images for Privapp Notebook